African Praise Poetry

 5 Your praise poem will describe your heritage, your unique qualities, and your emotions.
 Other "names" that reveal who you are could be your height, color, talent, a favored animal or natural object, and the way you walk.
 Your given name comes first, but there is no specific order for the rest of the lines.
 You may write five lines about yourself, or you may write twelve.
 You are encouraged to try for ten.
 Your words should give others a clear picture of you.
 However, don't feel as if you must divulge your every secret.
 Reveal those aspects that you are comfortable in revealing, and retain a little mystery to keep life interesting.

 6 We will work our way through two versions of African praise poetry.
 The second version will include call-and-response lines.
 That will be the line your audience says.
 You can choose what you would like them to say about you.
 It should be important, since it will be repeated several times!
 It can be about a talent, interest, or dream for the future.

 7 The easiest part of this project is the first line.
 That is where you will put your first name.
 Take a clean sheet of paper and begin.

-8 The second line can reveal the meaning of your name, or interesting events about your birth.
-For instance, a person born in the back of a taxi could write, "Born on wheels."
+8 The second line can reveal the meaning of your name or interesting details about your birth.
+For instance, a person born in the back of a taxi could write "Born on wheels."

 For the complete story with questions: click here for printable